4alpha/assignment-2019/Harshada/Passport_Application/README.md

 Running using docker
 Used jquery and php for client side and server side validation respectively. crud operation on database
-#How to run:
+# How to run
            docker-compose up
+# Go to browser
           localhost/login.html